 Last week, we hosted a free webinar, Leading from a Distance: Practical Tips for Successful Virtual Leadership, with Rick Lepsinger, President of OnPoint Consulting.
-Rick is a virtual team expert with more than 30 years of experience and a proven track record as a human resource consultant and executive.
+Rick is a virtual team expert with more than 30 years experience and a proven track record as a human resource consultant and executive.

 Over to 200 people listened to the webinar live.
 You may view the archived webinar here.